jahleeljackson/simplify_ai/docs/README.md

 2. Navigate to [chrome://extensions/](chrome://extensions/) in a chrome browser.
 3. Toggle 'Develop Mode' to on in the top-right corner.
 4. Press 'Load Unpacked' in the top-left corner, under Extensions.
 5. Navigate to the directory you cloned the repository in.
 Then, select /src to unpack the extension from.

+### Note:
+In order to actually use the extension, user's will need to create their own API key on [OpenAI's API Platform](https://platform.openai.com/api-keys) and finance their usage.

 Congratulations!
 You can now open the extension app in your browser the same as any other.
 ## Resources used